 The Company adopted ASC Topic 842, Leases ("Topic 842") effective January 1, 2021.
 The Company elected the optional transition method practical expedient to apply the new guidance at its effective date, without having to adjust the prior two years comparative financial statements.
 As a result, leases are accounted for under ASC Topic 840, Leases ("Topic 840") in the accompanying statement of comprehensive loss for the year ended December 31, 2020.
-The Company also elected the package of three practical expedients for transition, allowing the carryforward of certain aspects of its historical lease accounting under Topic 840 for leases that commenced before the effective date, including not to reassess (i) whether any expired or existing contracts are or contain leases, (ii) lease classification for any expired or existing leases, and (iii) initial direct costs for any existing leases.
+The Company also elected the package of three practical expedients for transition, allowing the carryforward of certain aspects of its historical lease accounting under Topic 840 for leases that commenced before the effective date, including not to reassess (i) whether any expired or existing contracts are or contain leases, (ii) lease classification for any expired or existing leases.